 Bring your important documents.

 When you’re far from your filing cabinets at your winter home, the last thing you want to realize is you’re missing important information that you need!
 First and foremost, bring your ID like a passport, driver’s license, or equivalent.
 Include your health, vehicle, and home insurance policies for both your rental as well as your summer home.
 Bring your medical information, including copies of any prescriptions from your home doctors.
-Pack your contacts for your rental, for whomever your point person or caretaker, is for your home, and for each of your utility companies in case of issue.
+Pack your contacts for your rental, for whomever your point person or caretaker, is for your home, and for each of your utility companies in case of an issue.
 Packing for your winter house means being ready to take care of your regular home as well!

 Pack a few warm layers.